 #3.
 Issues Occurring Due to End User Interaction:

-End user behaviour is unpredictable at times, with low network speed they might try to view it in higher resolution, try to crash the comments section with multiple messages, view the video streaming while travelling or share a network from a different mobile hotspot, there can be several scenarios in which a user might use the application.
+End user behavior is unpredictable at times, with low network speed they might try to view it in higher resolution, try to crash the comments section with multiple messages, view the video streaming while traveling or share a network from a different mobile hotspot, there can be several scenarios in which a user might use the application.
 Not every scenario can be covered by the testing team.

 Core Functionalities and Metrics of Live Streaming Applications

 Here is a list of some core metrics used for functional testing of the live streaming applications, this is not an exhaustive list but it covers the major features: